iclr-blogposts/2024/_posts/2024-05-07-distill-ALiBi-MLM.md

 1. Whether we use attention dropout or not
 2. Whether we use [symmetric ALiBi (option 1)](https://github.com/ofirpress/attention_with_linear_biases/issues/5) or nonsymmetric-with-offset ALiBi above
-3. Whether we use zero vector or a separate learnable embedding for the mask embedding
+3. ~~Whether we use zero vector or a separate learnable embedding for the mask embedding~~<d-footnote>The intention was to test using zero vector instead of a separate learnable embedding for the mask embedding, which in combination with ALiBi results in no non-semantic information in the input embeddings.
+However, a bug prevented this variation from working correctly and the end effect was merely deleting the last two words (madeupword0001 and madeupword0002) from the dictionary instead, which we don't expect to be consequential.</d-footnote>
 4. Whether we L2-normalize the embeddings for the CLAP head or not
 5. Whether we scale the L2-normalized embeddings by `sqrt(embed_dim)` (`no_scale_embedding=False`) or not